Saksh479/calculator/README.md

 # calculator
-calculator using html, css and Javascript
+calculator using html, css and Javascript.